 Setting up home in Sydney

-If you’re looking for a place to live in Sydney, you need a plan.
+If you’re moving to Australia and looking for a place to live in Sydney, you need a plan.

 Finding the right place to live is one of the most important decisions you’ll make.
 Budget is going to be a big factor (especially with Sydney’s crazy rents), but you want a place that fits your lifestyle and everyday life.